locationtech/geomesa/docs/user/introduction.rst

 * Your analytics operate in the cloud—perhaps your analytics run in Spark and you want to enable spatial analytics.
 * You are looking for a supported open-source alternative to expensive proprietary solutions.
 * You are looking for a Platform as a Service (PaaS) Database where you can store Big Spatial Data.
-* Filter data using the rich Common Query Language defined by the OGC.
+* You want to filter data using the rich Common Query Language (CQL) defined by the OGC.

 Community and Support
 ---------------------